Universal sectors in superconformal defects: Introduction and summary

 We leave these questions for future investigations.\\

 The paper is organized as follows.
-Section \ref{sec: The CFT perspective} introduces the general structures of supersymmetric defect CFTs and sets the stage for constraining the order in which OPE coefficients enter the block expansion.
-In section \ref{subsec: Correlators of the displacement multiplet} we discuss what are the assumptions under which a defect CFT may feature universal properties.
+Sec. \ref{sec: The CFT perspective} introduces the general structures of supersymmetric defect CFTs and sets the stage for constraining the order in which OPE coefficients enter the block expansion.
+In Sec. \ref{subsec: Correlators of the displacement multiplet} we discuss what are the assumptions under which a defect CFT may feature universal properties.
 We comment on the universal sectors when relaxing some of these assumptions and, finally, we provide the structure for the full NLO order contributions.
-We verify the universal property in a wide spectrum of supersymmetric defect CFTs realized by BPS Wilson lines in section \ref{sec: Universal sectors in 1/2 BPS Wilson lines} and we give a brief argument of universality from an holographic point of view in section \ref{sec:The holographic perspective}.
-We conclude the work with a full analysis regarding the $1/2$ BPS Wilson line in Chern-Simons theories in section \ref{sec: The 1/2 BPS line in N=2 Chern-Simons matter theories} and in section \ref{Bootstrapping the 1/3 BPS Wilson line in ABJM} we initiate the study of defect correlators of the $1/3$ BPS Wilson lines in ABJM at strong coupling.
-Appendix \ref{app:algebra} contains further details on the $\osp(2\vert4)$ superalgebra, the symmetry breaking pattern associated with the $1/2$ BPS line, and the orthogonality conditions entering the (super)block expansions.
+We verify the universal property in a wide spectrum of supersymmetric defect CFTs realized by BPS Wilson lines in Sec. \ref{sec: Universal sectors in 1/2 BPS Wilson lines} and we give a brief argument of universality from an holographic point of view in Sec. \ref{sec:The holographic perspective}.
+We conclude the work with a full analysis regarding the $1/2$ BPS Wilson line in Chern-Simons theories in Sec. \ref{sec: The 1/2 BPS line in N=2 Chern-Simons matter theories} and in Sec. \ref{Bootstrapping the 1/3 BPS Wilson line in ABJM} we initiate the study of defect correlators of the $1/3$ BPS Wilson lines in ABJM at strong coupling.
+Appendix \ref{app:algebra} contains further details on the $\osp(2\vert4)$ superalgebra, the symmetry-breaking pattern associated with the $1/2$ BPS line, and the orthogonality conditions entering the (super)block expansions.